 In Psalm 69, David cries out for God to save him from his enemies who falsely accused him.
 He was sinking under the distress and the mocking, disgrace and injustice were taking a huge physical and emotional toll on him.
 In Psalm 69:4, David describes his situation: “Those who hate me without a cause are more than the hairs of my head; Those who would destroy me are powerful, those who oppose me with lies.”
 Maybe David wrote this psalm during the eight years he was on the run from Saul, constantly trying to stay one step ahead to save his life.
 Maybe David wrote this when Israel waged civil war and refused to recognize him as king or maybe he wrote in after fleeing the insurrection of his own son, Absalom.

 But in the midst of this unfair suffering, David thanks God:

 “I will praise the name of God with song, And exalt Him with thanksgiving.
 And it will please the Lord better than an ox or bull with horns and hoofs.”

 David’s thanksgiving in the midst of distress was better than any sacrifice or offering he could make.
 What a reminder that our gratitude is a beautiful offering to God.*

-Thank you for reader and fellow writer, Melissa Pyle, for sharing this.
+*Thank you for reader and fellow writer, Melissa Pyle, for sharing the bonus surprising story of gratitude.
 You can find Melissa’s writing here.